Do you need to import a CSV file into Python?

 - File extension (as highlighted in blue).
 The file extension should always be ‘.csv’ when importing CSV files

-Here is the code for our example (you can find additional comments within the code itself to clarify some of the components of the code):
+Here is the code for our example (you can find additional comments within the code itself):

-import pandas as pd from pandas import DataFrame read_clients = pd.read_csv (r'C:\Users\Doron E\Desktop\Import_pandas\Client_01-FEB_2018.csv') #read the csv file (put 'r' before the path string to address any special characters, such as '\').
-Don't forget to put the file name at the end of the path + ".csv" df = DataFrame(read_clients,columns=['Client Name','Country','Product','Purchase Price']) # assign column names print (df)
+import pandas as pd df = pd.read_csv (r'C:\Users\Doron E\Desktop\Clients.csv') #read the csv file (put 'r' before the path string to address any special characters, such as '\').
+Don't forget to put the file name at the end of the path + ".csv" print (df)

-(3) Finally, press F5 to run the Python code.
-This is the result that you’ll get:
+Finally, run the Python code and you’ll get:

 Did you know that you could also import the CSV file into Python without specifying the path?